hgezim/emailvalidator/README.md

 name2@example.com
 ```

 The script will create a file named `<old-file-name-without-extension>-valid.<extension>`.
-So, if the CSV you entered is `emails.txt`, it will store valid emails in `emails-valid.txt`
+So, if the CSV you entered is `emails.txt`, it will store valid emails in `emails-valid.txt`.